-In releases earlier than release 7.0, Enterprise Architect treats each EMX file as a separate model and hence does not allow for cross-references between them.
-From release 7.0, Enterprise Architect enables these cross-references.
+In Enterprise Architect releases earlier than Release 7.0, each EMX file is treated as a separate model and hence does not allow for cross-references between them.
+Since Release 7.0, Enterprise Architect enables these cross-references.

 You therefore have the options of: